 Ring of Honor, has a loyal fan base for its wrestling but a history of production trouble, especially after losing their starting distributor, RF Video, as owner of the video company and ROH co-founder Rob Feinstein, was caught on camera trying to have sex with a fourteen year old boy.
 Despite dropping their main method of getting their product out, TNA still pulled all the wrestlers they had under contract out of ROH including ROH Pure Wrestling Champion AJ Styles, which as CM Punk pointed out, was a breach of contract on TNA's part.
 A few efforts to rekindle a working relationship between the two companies have since been made but have always fell through.

 Later, ROH's other co-founder and head booker, Gabe Sapolsky, would be fired by Cary Silkin for putting together a less than tasteful and widely mocked storyline involving simulated rape by Larry Sweeney using Bobby Dempsey and Allison Danger.
 While this one storyline was bad, consensus among fans and critics is that ROH's booking as a whole has suffered a drop in quality since Sapolsky's departure that it has yet to recover from.
-This also lead to an end ROH's working relationship with Full Impact Pro and likely hasn't done them any favors with Dragon Gate, who they've also seemingly broken up with and became part of the WWN with FIP, Evolve and Shine.
+This also lead to an end ROH's working relationship with Full Impact Pro and likely hasn't done them any favors with Dragon Gate, who they've also seemingly broken up with and it has since became part of the WWN with FIP, EVOLVE and SHINE after ROH pulled out.

 It was thought ROH's production troubles may turn around in 2011 when they got a deal with the Sinclair Broadcast group.
 Before things got better production slid further down hill for the next two years.
 First of all, despite getting a deal with a television company, Ring Of Honor did not have one broadcast worthy camera to its name for the entirety of 2011.
-Oftenly the ring crew and agents had to construct production equipment with little notice or quickly find and rent/purchase anything locally that they could only hope would work.
+Often the ring crew and agents had to construct production equipment with little notice.
+But that worse, they just as often had to quickly find, rent and or purchase equipment locally that they could only hope would work.

 Part of the deal was a new facility to shoot its main shows in which never came to be.
-There was also supposed to be a building for their new wrestling school, which was delayed until they finally got a warehouse which was not the "state of the art facility" ROH had believed they would receive.
+There was also supposed to be a building for their new wrestling school, which was delayed until they finally got a warehouse which was not the "state of the art facility" ROH had believed they would receive based on the proposal Sinclair had purchased them on to start with.

 The Ring Of Honor website was supposed to be upgraded to stream its own pay per views but instead ended up relying on a string of third parties.
 There was a string because they kept getting replaced.
 They kept getting replaced because on these third party hosted shows, sound was inconsistent, sometimes not playing at all or other times out of sync with the action.
 The action itself blanked out entirely three pay per views in a row during 2012, two of which were the highly anticipated and critically acclaimed by live viewers at ring sideBoarder Wars and Best In The World.
 Show Down In The Sun in particular was reproduced better on youtube.